-How do you identify engagement in employees?
-Such an employee will perform beyond expectations.
-They exhibit high energy, work hard to maintain positive relationships with colleagues, and are happy to assist new employees in finding their feet.
+Engaged employees will push to perform beyond expectations, work hard to maintain positive relationships with colleagues, and are happy to assist new employees in finding their feet.
 Engaged employees are willing to accept change, and offer solutions to challenges.
 They become the people that your company relies on.

-The positive results of high employee engagement are supported by results from several other studies and surveys done by reputable organizations, such as the Harvard Business Review and the American analytics and advisory company Gallup.
+The positive results of high employee engagement are supported by results from several other studies and surveys from reputable organizations, such as the Harvard Business Review and the American analytics and advisory company Gallup.

 The Harvard Business Review Analytic Services surveyed more than 500 business executives, and “71% of the respondents [ranked] employee engagement as very important to achieving overall business success.”
 This implies that businesses that have engaged employees are likely to have a competitive advantage.
 They are also more profitable.